kreldjarn/urlutils/README.md

 ####DEVELOPMENT
-Implement an abstract Django model that has a unique reference field
+Implement an abstract Django model that has a unique reference field and have it automatically populated on creation.